AndreLouisCaron/comfort-zone/README.rst

 ======

-The library currently serves as a proof of concept, is in active development and should be considered to tbe *higlhly experimental*.
+The library currently serves as a proof of concept, is in active development and should be considered *highly experimental*.

 Features